AleemFrontendDev/innove.ai_bakend/README.md

 # Innove Firebase Backend

-A Google Cloud-native backend for a innovetech application using Firebase Functions with Node.js/TypeScript.
+A Google Cloud-native backend for a innove using Firebase Functions with Node.js/TypeScript.

 ## Features